 - Share it to your personal FB page if appropriate – sometimes family and friends have similar interests, or know others who do too.

 - Consider boosting your live or promoting it with advertising dollars – this way you can target your audience and show up in more news feeds.

 - Download the Live video and re-purpose it by uploading to your Youtube channel.
 Here you reach a whole other audience with the same great content.

 - If you have downloaded the video to your computer, and have access to video editing software, you can even edit smaller bits out of this video to re-create a shorter version or a snippet for your Instagram feed or stories, or even a small video ad!

 - Embed your FB Live into a blog post – use the topic that you talked about or showcased during the Live, to create an entire blog post, adding your video as an extra bonus to give your blog readers a visual of exactly what you are trying to teach them.

-Here’s an example of a Facebook Live I did for the Paint it Beautiful Facebook Group, below.
-I downloaded the Facebook live video file via my FB page video library, then uploaded it to my Youtube channel, and now here it is, embedded into this blog post:
+Here’s an example of a Facebook Live I did for Essential Stencil, below.
+I downloaded the Facebook live video file via my FB page video library (in Facebook’s Creator Studio), then uploaded it to my Youtube channel, and now here it is, embedded into this blog post: